cgihlstorf/AIAgents/Running an LLM/README.md

 `output_files_2_subjects` contains output files for models I ran on 2 subjects, testing on both CPU and GPU.

 The `colab_link.txt` file contains the link to the Colab file I used to replicate some of these experiments.
-Figures and output files for the Colab experiment are in a separate folder entitled `hw1_outputs_colab`.
+Figures and output files for the Colab experiments are in a separate folder entitled `hw1_outputs_colab`.

 ## Results - Local Laptop